Quakers Hill

 Table Chart PROFILE FAQ

-Quakers Hill features high concentrations of family households, with a median household size of 3.1 people
+Quakers Hill features high concentrations of family households, with a higher-than-average median household size

-Family households account for 85.0% of all households, including 51.8% that are couples with children, 20.0% that are couples without children, and 12.0% that are single parent families.
-Non-family households make up the remaining 15.0%, with lone person households at 12.8% and group households comprising 2.2% of the total.
-The median household size is 3.1 people.
+Family households constitute 85.0% of all households, including 51.8% couples with children, 20.0% couples without children, and 12.0% single parent families.
+Non-family households account for the remaining 15.0%, with lone person households making up 12.8% and group households comprising 2.2% of the total.
+The median household size is 3.1 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households